 Teri and Dave established Encounter Events as a not-for-profit organisation in 2015, to offer an ongoing series of participant-facilitated encounter groups.

 We are passionate about the person-centred encounter group process as we believe it offers an unrivalled opportunity for personal growth.
 Encounter Events Limited is a not-for-profit company.
 We use any surplus to provide bursaries for future events.
 These bursaries make it possible for some people to take part who otherwise could not attend such an event.

 We believe that person-centred encounter groups will offer a unique opportunity for participants to develop:

-- a deeper understanding of person-centred theory.
+- a deeper understanding of person-centred theory and practice.

-Encounter Events provide accommodation and facilities; the participants do the rest.
-This lack of predefined structure makes every encounter group unique: a wonderful blank-canvas experience.
+Encounter Events provide accommodation and facilities.
+The participants do the rest.
+This lack of pre-defined structure makes every encounter group unique: a wonderful blank-canvas experience.